Autumn roasts with the most

 The Chequers, Marlow

-We’ve long hailed this 16th century inn on Marlow’s high street as a carnivore’s paradise thanks to the focal point on meat, and it’s no different when it comes to Sunday lunches.
-Their carvery costs £16.95 – not bad for Marlow’s high street – and options include dry aged topside of beef, Coca-Cola and honey-glazed gammon (don’t knock it ’til you’ve tried it!) or the roast of the day, which changes on a weekly basis.
+We’ve long hailed this 16th-century inn on Marlow’s high street as a carnivore’s paradise thanks to the focal point on meat, and it’s no different when it comes to Sunday lunches.
+Roast options start from £14.50 and include Native Breed Dry Topside of Beef, Gloucester Old Spot Cola & Honey Roast Gammon (don’t knock it ’til you’ve tried it!), roast chicken or vegan wellington, all served with glazed carrots and parsnips, steamed green beans, fat roasted potatoes, a Yorkshire pudding and lashings of gravy.

 The Mole Inn, Toot Baldon

-The sleepy village location of this pub belies its fantastic foodie credentials (Raymond Blanc is a fan), and the cosy, unfussy interior and pretty outdoor space make it a great family-friendly option.
-The enormous roasts cost between £16 and £18 – choose from Aberdeen Angus beef, Cotswold lamb or slow-cooked shoulder of Sandy Lane pork, all with beef dripping roast potatoes, Yorkshire pudding, honey roast carrots and parsnips and creamed leeks & celeriac purée.
-Vegetarians take note, there’s no roast option here for you, but the mushroom risotto is fantastic.
+The sleepy village location of this pub, just five miles south east of Oxford, belies its fantastic foodie credentials (Raymond Blanc is a fan), and the cosy, unfussy interior and pretty outdoor space make it a great family-friendly option.
+The enormous roasts cost between £16 and £18 – choose from Shorthorn beef or Sandy Lane pork or lamb, all with beef dripping roast potatoes, Yorkshire pudding, honey roast carrots and parsnips and creamed leeks & celeriac purée.

 The Pilgrim Pub, North Marston